hattmo/assetloader/README.md

 ## How to use

-To use add a asset property to your config.json
+To use add an assets property to your config.json

 ```json
 {